macluiggy/url-shortening-api-master-FM/README.md

             $('.shorted_links_container').appendChild(links);

 ```
-To copy the link to the clipboard I used the navigator API, when the links are added, a button is added to, do when a user click in it, it call an event and the API do its work, this is the code:
+To copy the link to the clipboard I used the navigator API, when the links are added, a button is added too, do when a user click in it, it call an event and the API do its work, this is the code:

 ```js
 copyUrls.forEach(copyUrl => {